 Parents will be informed by phone of any non-justified absence.
 Every student must catch up evaluations that take place during their absence, whatever the reason for this absence.
 Absences are counted in half-days, any amount of time inferior or equal to a half-day will be counted as one half-day and a complete day counts as two absences.
 The total number of absences (justified or not) features on the school report.

 - Permanent markers, chewing gum, knives and blades are forbidden.

 - In class, caps, food, soda and music players are not accepted.

 - All music is forbidden during study hall periods.

-- The use of mobile phones, tablets or computers are forbidden between 8am and 5pm within lycée premises except for during lunch break or with express permission from a member of staff, upon penalty of confiscation in which case the device must be collected by the parents of the student concerned.
+- The use of mobile phones, tablets or computers are forbidden between 8.15am and 5pm within lycée premises except for during lunch break or with express permission from a member of staff, upon penalty of confiscation.

 - Mobile phones must be used responsibly.
 Any publication of slander, vulgarity or insulting material on Internet or elsewhere will lead to sanctions including expulsion.
 It is also forbidden to charge mobile devices in the classrooms.